Buyer’s Guide to Marine Binoculars

 As the saying goes, you get what you pay for.
 For marine binoculars, the features we’ll examine here illustrate the difference between economy and premium products.

-The relative brightness of a pair of binoculars is a function of the quality of the optics and the ratio of the objective lens diameter divided by the magnification, squared (50 ÷ 7)2.
+Relative brightness: How bright an image appears is a function of the quality of the optics and the ratio of the objective lens diameter divided by the magnification, squared (50 ÷ 7)2.
 Thus 7 x 50 binoculars have a relative brightness of about 50, while 8 x 23 binoculars have a relative brightness of only 8.2.
 Objects will be visible in far less light with the 7 x 50 models.

-Cheap glasses may allow only half the light entering the objective lenses to reach your eyes.
+Light transmission efficiency: Cheap glasses may allow only half the light entering the objective lenses to reach your eyes.
 Our least expensive glasses pass about 75% of the light.
 Truly exceptional binoculars, such as top models from Steiner and Fujifilm, pass more than 93% to 97% of light to your eyes, making all objects appear brighter.
 Quality optics also make the image sharper.
 Inexpensive glasses may produce astigmatic images that are fuzzy at the edges.
 Superior glasses are sharp from edge to edge and are less fatiguing to the eyes when used for extended periods.

 When light enters or leaves a piece of glass, about 5% is reflected back.
 With as many as 16 air/glass surfaces inside your binoculars, there could be a lot of internal light bouncing around, reducing the brightness, sharpness and contrast of the image.
 Lenses are coated using one or more thin layers of chemicals (most commonly magnesium fluoride) reducing this internal reflection from 5% to 1% or less.
 But not all coatings are the same.
 If you look at the outside lens surfaces, quality lens coatings will appear as subtle tints of violet, blue or green.
 Heavily colored lenses in cheap glasses actually reduce the amount of light transmitted.
 Also, better binoculars include more layers, with more complex chemical combinations, on more surfaces, to achieve their amazing light transmission efficiency.
 The choices: